horizontalsystems/bitcoin-kit-ios/README.md

 ##### `syncMode` parameter
 *Kits* can restore existing wallet or create a new one.
 When restoring, it generates addresses for given wallet according to bip44 protocol, then it pulls all historical transactions for each of those addresses.
 This is done only once on initial sync. `syncMode` parameter defines where it pulls historical transactions from.
 When they are pulled, it continues to sync according to [SPV](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification) protocol no matter which syncMode was used for initial sync.
 There are 3 modes available:

 - `.full`: Fully synchronizes from peer-to-peer network starting from the block when bip44 was introduced.
-This mode is the most private (since it fully complies with [SPV](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification) protocol), but it takes approximately 2 hours to sync upto now (June 10, 2019).
+This mode is the most private (since it fully complies with [SPV](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification) protocol), but it takes approximately 2 hours to sync up to now (June 10, 2019).
 - `.api`: Transactions before checkpoint are pulled from API(currently [Insight API](https://github.com/bitpay/insight-api) or [BcoinAPI](http://bcoin.io/api-docs/)).
 Then the rest is synchronized from peer-to-peer network.
 This is the fastest one, but it's possible for an attacker to learn which addresses you own.
 Checkpoints are updated with each new release and hardcoded so the blocks validation is not broken.
 - `.newWallet`: No need to pull transactions.